xssfox/direwuff/README.md

-### Dire Wolf is a modern software replacement for the old 1980's style TNC built with special hardware. ###
+### Dire Wuff is a modern software replacement for the old 1980's style TNC built with special hardware. ###

 Without any additional software, it can perform as: